-The 8A34001 is a Synchronization Management Unit (SMU) for packet-based and physical layer based equipment synchronization.
-The device is a highly integrated device that provides tools to manage timing references, clock sources and timing paths for IEEE 1588 and Synchronous Ethernet (SyncE) based clocks.
+The 8A34013 is a port synchronizer for frequency and time/phase for equipment that uses packet based and physical layer based equipment synchronization.
+The 8A34011 is a highly integrated device that provides tools to manage timing references, clock sources, and timing paths for IEEE 1588 and Synchronous Ethernet (SyncE) based clocks.
 The PLL channels can act independently as frequency synthesizers, jitter attenuators, Digitally Controlled Oscillators (DCO), or Digital Phase Lock Loops (DPLL).

-The 8A34001 supports multiple independent timing paths that can each be configured as a DPLL or as a DCO.
+The 8A34013 supports multiple independent timing paths that can each be configured as a DPLL or as a DCO.
 Input-to-input, input-to-output, and output-to-output phase skew can all be precisely managed.
 The device outputs low-jitter clocks that can directly synchronize interfaces such as 100GBASE-R, 40GBASE-R, 10GBASE-R, and 10GBASE-W and lower-rate Ethernet interfaces; as well as SONET/SDH and PDH interfaces, and IEEE 1588 Time Stamp Units (TSUs).